-The aroma scores for cowpea grains stored in jerry can and galvanized tins were statistically similar, with jerry can yielding a score of 6.56 and galvanized tins yielding a score of 6.66 table 2.
-This could be due to airtight sealing of both jerry cans and galvanized tin which help prevent the entry of oxygen and moisture in turn preserved the aroma as noted by Walker et al., (2018); Atta et al., (2019) who stated that airtight storage systems helps in preserving the quality of grains.
-However, Cowpea grains stored in jerry can demonstrated an appearance score of 6.26, while those stored in galvanized tins demonstrated a score of 6.50.
-This means that galvanized tin retained and preserved the cowpea against environmental factors more than jerry can which may be due to the coated steel of the tin suggesting that the choice of storage material has a noticeable Impact on the visual quality of the grains as noted by Prasadi et al., (2024) stating that active packaging technologies have been found to improve sensory properties.
+The aroma scores for cowpea grains stored in jerry cans and galvanized tins were statistically similar, with jerry cans yielding a score of 6.56 and galvanized tins yielding a score of 6.66 Table 2.
+This could be due to airtight sealing of both jerry cans and galvanized tin, which helps prevent the entry of oxygen and moisture, and in turn preserves the aroma, as noted by Walker et al. (2018); Atta et al. (2019), who stated that airtight storage systems help in preserving the quality of grains.
+However, Cowpea grains stored in a jerry can demonstrated an appearance score of 6.26, while those stored in galvanized tins demonstrated a score of 6.50.
+This means that galvanized tin retained and preserved the cowpea against environmental factors more than Jerry can, which may be due to the coated steel of the tin, suggesting that the choice of storage material has a noticeable impact on the visual quality of the grain as noted by Prasadi et al. (2024) stating that active packaging technologies have been found to improve sensory properties.

 The taste, mouthfeel and overall acceptability evaluation revealed no statistically significant differences (P > 0.05) between the two storage materials.
-Jerry can received a score of 6.67, while galvanized tins scored 6.69, jerry can 6.63 and galvanized tins scoring 6.73, with both jerry can and galvanized tins scoring 6.98 between the two storage options (Table 2).
+Jerry can received a score of 6.67, while galvanized tins scored 6.69, jerry can 6.63 and galvanized tins scored 6.73, with both jerry can and galvanized tins scoring 6.98 between the two storage options (Table 2).
 Indicating that sensory attributes remained relatively stable across the two storage conditions.
-These findings agrees with Abba et al., (2022); Oduetse et al., (2023); Prasadi et al., (2024) stating that active packaging technologies have been found to improve sensory properties and extend the shelf life of food products.
-Additionally, the influence of sensory attributes on consumer acceptance play a significant role in food selection.
+These findings agree with Abba et al. (2022), Oduetse et al. (2023), and Prasadi et al. (2024), stating that active packaging technologies have been found to improve sensory properties and extend the shelf life of food products.
+Additionally, the influence of sensory attributes on consumer acceptance plays a significant role in food selection.

 Table 2.
 Effect of Storage Materials on Sensory Attributes of Boiled Stored Cowpea Grains